dvangonen/best-node-boilerplate/README.md

 - `npm run lint`: Run ESLint.
 - `npm run format`: Run Prettier.

-## Deployment (maybe I will change it to Dockerfile)
+## Deployment

 To deploy the project, you can use the provided `deploy.sh` script.
+Maybe I will change it to Dockerfile later.

 ### Steps to Deploy
 1. Run the `deploy.sh` script: